IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ---
 title: Theming Demo
 _description: Ignite UI for Angular uses SASS functions and mixins to give you the ability of styling easily your entire application or only specific parts of it with only a couple of steps.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Native Angular Components, Angular Theming Component, Angular Theming, Ignite UI for Angular Components
+_keywords: Ignite UI for Angular, Angular Theming Component, Angular Theming, Ignite UI for Angular Components, Ignite for Agular Themes
 ---

 ## Theming Demo